 You can go back to work, school, driving, and most other normal activities the next day if you feel up to it.
 But DON’T do hard work or heavy exercise for several days.
 You should start to feel better as the days go by, but call your doctor or health center if you still feel ill.

 After your abortion is complete, cramping and bleeding should lighten up as the hours and days go by.
 You may also have tender breasts, and they may leak a milky discharge.
 That should stop in a couple of days.
 Wearing a snug-fitting bra will help you feel more comfortable.

 Any chills, fevers, or nausea you have should go away pretty quickly.
 Call your doctor or health center right away if you have nausea, vomiting, diarrhea, or a fever for more than 24 hours after taking misoprostol (the second set of pills).
 It could be a sign of an infection.

 Your doctor or health care center staff will give you written after-care instructions, and a phone number you can call with any questions about abortion pill side effects or any other concerns.
 Follow all of your doctor’s directions during and after your abortion.

 People can have a range of emotions after having an abortion.
 Most people feel relief, but sometimes people feel sad or regretful.
 This is totally normal.
 If your mood keeps you from doing the things you usually do each day, call your doctor or nurse for help.
-You can also call Exhale or Backline for free, confidential, and non-judgmental emotional support after an abortion — no matter how you’re feeling.
+You can also call Exhale or All-Options for free, confidential, and non-judgmental emotional support after an abortion — no matter how you’re feeling.

 How will the abortion pill affect my periods?